Aakash-Engineer/Chatbot/README.md

 - mysqlclient
 - bcrypt

-You can install them using pip:
+You can install them using pip

 ```sh
 pip install -r requirements.txt